IvanBuccella/parallel-schelling-s-model-of-segregation/README.md

 ### Strong scalability

-Has been used a fixed grid size of `2700 x 2700`; the results are presented below.
+Has been used a fixed grid size of `2700 x 2700`; the results are shown below.

 <small>Data reported are the average of three runs for every processor number change.</small>